Leafwing-Studios/fop-rules/docs/_WIP-HIDING.md

 # Blinded

-You have disadvantage on single-target attacks.
+All other creatures are invisible to you, causing you to have disadvantage on single-target attacks.

 You cannot use the Traack reaction or reveal hiding places with the Scan minor action.

 # Invisible

-Single-target attacks made against you have disadvantage.
+You are invisible to all other creatures, causing single-target attacks made against you have disadvantage.

 Hiding places are always suitable for you, regardless of the environmental conditions.